-Performance is a degree to which a solution or its component performs its functions with minimal resource consumption.
+Performance is the degree to which a solution or its component performs its functions with minimal resource consumption.
 It is an extremely important quality attribute because it has major design implications and also affects hardware device selection.

-Performance aspects to be discussed during elicitation are in reference to (but not limited to) response time (e.g. – no. of seconds to load a web page), throughput (e.g. – no. of transactions processed per second), dynamic capacity (e.g. – maximum number of concurrent users), update/refresh timings (e.g. data refresh in real time systems).
+Performance aspects to be discussed during elicitation are in reference to (but not limited to) response time (e.g. – no. of seconds to load a web page), throughput (e.g. – no. of transactions processed per second), dynamic capacity (e.g. – maximum number of concurrent users), update/refresh timings (e.g. data refresh in real-time systems).

-Example – Web page displaying the usage data of a customer should be loaded in 5 seconds or less over a 30 mb/sec or higher internet connection.
+Example – Web page displaying the usage data of a customer should be loaded in 5 seconds or less over a 30 Mb/sec or higher internet connection.

-Reliability is the ability of a solution or its component to perform its required functions without a failure under predefined conditions for a specified time period.
+Reliability is the ability of a solution or its component to perform its required functions without failure under predefined conditions for a specified time period.

-Reliability can possibly be specified in terms of average time system runs before failure occurs, percentage of operations completed successfully within a time period, maximum acceptable failure probability or no. of failures within a time period.
+Reliability can possibly be specified in terms of average time system runs before failure occurs, percentage of operations completed successfully within a time period, maximum acceptable failure probability, or no. of failures within a time period.

-Reliability aspects to be discussed during elicitation are in reference to (but not limited to) evaluation of system to be considered as reliable, classification of reliability defining failures vs. regular failures, impact of failure on business operations.
+Reliability aspects to be discussed during elicitation are in reference to (but not limited to) evaluation of the system to be considered as reliable, classification of reliability defining failures vs. regular failures, the impact of failure on business operations.

 Example – No more than 1 per 1 million order placements should result in a failure if all functional conditions are met.

 Security refers to essential aspects that assure solution and its components will be protected against unauthorized access or malware attacks.
 Important considerations related to security aspects of a system are user authentication, user authorization or access privileges, data theft, malware attacks, data encryption, maintaining audit trails.